ZohaibManzoor00/video-streaming-app/README.md

 # Video Processing & Streaming App
-A microservice architecture for a video streaming app using Next.js, Docker, Google Cloud, and Firebase Functions.
-Leveraging a message queue (Pub/Sub) for event-driven processing, FFmpeg for video transcoding, and Firestore for managing metadata.
+A deployed microservice architecture for a video streaming app using Next.js, Docker, Google Cloud, and Firebase Functions.
+Leveraging a message queue (Pub/Sub) for event-driven async processing, FFmpeg for video transcoding, and Firestore for managing metadata.

 ![image info](./design.png)